pete-sfdc/platform-events-fan-out/README.md

 This project also includes Kafka to be able to scale to whatever size is necessary.

+## Environment Variables Required (config vars in Heroku)
+- SFDC_USERNAME: username of integration user
+- SFDC_PASSWORD: password for integration user (include security token if necessary)
+- CLIENT_KEY: client key for connected app
+- CLIENT_SECRET: client secret for connect app
+- REDIRECT_URL: this just has to match the one you entered into Salesforce
+- ENVIRONMENT: sandbox or production depending

 ## Build the project
 This project is still under development.
 This repo holds the Heroku side side of the build.
 Another repo will hold the Salesforce side.